Ibidola/Sulayman_Ibidola/README.md

 - **Project A:** Sales Analysis using PowerBI
 - **Project B:** Healthcare Analysis dashboard in Power BI.
 - **Project C:** Comparative Analysis of The Nigeria Real Estate Market
-- **Content Creation:** [e.g., Developing new tutorials on data visualization for my YouTube channel.]

 ## 🌱 Currently Learning